rolandinsh/itempropwp/readme.txt

 This assumes that Your page is not fully integrated with HTML5's data properties for microdata.
 This plugin will create small code inside Your `full content`, with extra microdata from schema.org.
 This will be ONLY on singular pages - post, page or your custom post type.

+This plugin is disabled, if You use WooCommerce, because cause to creates double schema.org microdata - for article and product.

 Once we are on singular page: